-It’s very easy to visit Burano from Venice by Boat but it does take some time to get there and back as it’s quite far by boat from the main island of Venice so here I’m going to give you the low down of how to get to Burano, when to go to Burano and what to do in Burano!
+It’s very easy to travel from Venice to Burano by ferry but it does take some time to get there and back as it’s quite far by boat from the main island of Venice so here I’m going to give you the low down of how to get to Burano from Venice Island, when to go to Burano and things to do in Burano!

-Best Time of Day to visit Burano Venice.
+Best Time of Day to Visit Burano in Venice.